cordt-sei/pointer-api/README.md

    ]
   ```

-## Example Use Cases

-- **Developers**: Integrate the API into blockchain tools, explorers, or dApps to provide seamless address checks and enhance user experience.
-- **End Users**: Use the API to verify addresses, understand their properties for security purposes, or make informed trading decisions.
-- **Batch Processing**: Send a JSON array to check multiple addresses in one go, reducing manual effort and increasing efficiency.

 ## Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the functionality or usability of this project.